 BALLET BODY CONDITIONING (Grade 1+): A free of charge class that comprises a unique mix of body conditioning and ballet-based floor work.
 This is for students Grade 1 and up which will prove to be an invaluable, complimentary session to students’ regular ballet class.
 BBCon seeks to improve: flexibility, core stability, strength, fitness levels, stamina and coordination.

-POINTE PREP: (Grade 3+): In their BBCon class, pupils now incorporate specific strengthening exercises to prepare them for the demands of pointe work.
+POINTE PREP: Specific strengthening exercises to prepare pupils for the demands of pointe work.

 JUNIOR (6 yrs+) : A fun filled 45 minute session incorporating limbering (for strength + flexibility) as well as new steps and routines not covered by the ISTD or RAD syllabi.
 A variety of music and dance styles are covered in the class as pupils learn how the steps they have mastered translate to the stage, as well as how to perform in a group.
 Guest teachers are invited in each term to cover all aspects of performance.
 This is a non exam based class and any performance opportunities sought out by teachers are offered to pupils of this class.
 Selected pupils, who show dedication to their dance and study all three disciplines, are also offered solos, duets and groups to compete with in the All England Dance Competition.